kerezsiz42/scanner-operator2/README.md

 go get github.com/oapi-codegen/runtime
 ```

-We can configure it to only generate models out of OpenAPI schemas and the `ServerInterface` with the proper methods that correspond to the paths section in our definition.
+We can configure it to generate only models from OpenAPI schemas and the `ServerInterface` with the appropriate methods that correspond to the paths section in our definition.
 Running the `make gen` command creates the `oapi.gen.go` file.

 ```yaml
 # internal/oapi/config.yaml